rust-adventure/skein/DEVELOPMENT.md

 - Can we add any reflected `Default` data to the registry information and use that in Blender for default values?
 - Relationships: How can we support a good Blender UI for assigning custom Bevy Relationships

+- How does it handle 6-level nested structs?
+- If a variant of a complex enum is not constructible, what happens? can we just drop the non-constructible one? or render a note in the UI